Cliftonville announce full-time plans as O'Hara appointed interim boss

 Cliftonville have revealed plans to introduce a 'hybrid' model and appoint a full-time manager, while announcing Declan O'Hara as interim boss.

-Former Reds defender O'Hara moves up from his role as Reds coach to take over from Paddy McLaughlin, who stepped down as manager on Monday night.
+Former Reds defender O'Hara moves up from his role as coach to take over from Paddy McLaughlin, who stepped down as manager on Monday night.

 McLaughlin is expected to be named as Ruaidhri Higgins' assistant at Derry City.